 An assessment of the net realisable value of the properties held for sale is made at the end of each reporting period.
 Such assessment is made based on certain assumptions, which are subject to uncertainty and might materially differ from actual results.
 In making the assessment, the Group's management has made estimates concerning estimated future selling prices to be generated by the completed properties with reference to the recent selling prices of similar properties in the same project or relevant locations and made deductions for the estimated selling expenses, as appropriate.
 The assumptions used are intended to reflect conditions existing at the end of the reporting period.
-Impairment is made if the estimated net realisable value is less than the carrying amount.
+Write-down is made if the estimated net realisable value is less than the carrying amount.
 If the actual net realisable value on properties held for sale is less than expected as a result of change in market condition and/or significant variation in the budgeted selling expenses, as appropriate, recognition of a material impairment loss may result.
-As at 31st July, 2020, the carrying amount of properties held for sale is HK\$128,576,000, with no impairment loss recognised (2019: HK\$176,292,000, with no impairment loss recognised).
+As at 31st July, 2021, the carrying amount of properties held for sale is HK\$78,881,000 (2020: HK\$128,576,000), with no write-down recognised.